juroberttyb/self_MUSCO/README.md

-## Improved MUSCO implementation with loss detection
+## Improved MUSCO implementation
+* this is a imroved implementation of paper "MUSCO: Multi-Stage Compression of neural networks" with loss detection.

+### TO USE
 * python cifar100/compression.py